sideeffects/HoudiniEngineForUnreal/README.md

 # Building from source

-01. Get the UE4 source code from: https://github.com/EpicGames/UnrealEngine/releases
+01. Get the UE source code from: https://github.com/EpicGames/UnrealEngine/releases
-01. Within the UE4 source, navigate to `Engine/Plugins/Runtime`, and clone this repo into a folder named `HoudiniEngine`.
+01. Within the UE source, navigate to `Engine/Plugins/Runtime`, and clone this repo into a folder named `HoudiniEngine`.
+Alternatively, you can also install the plugin in your project, in the `Plugins/Runtime` directory.
 01. Download and install the correct build of 64-bit Houdini.
 To get the build number, look at the header of `Source/HoudiniEngine/HoudiniEngine.Build.cs`, under `Houdini Version`.
 01. Generate the UE4 Project Files (by running `GenerateProjectFiles`) and build Unreal, either in x64 `Debug Editor` or x64 `Development Editor`.
 01. When starting the Unreal Engine editor, go to Plug-ins menu and make sure to enable the `HoudiniEngine v2` plug-in (in the `Rendering` section).
 Restart UE4 if you had to enable it.